 If your Mac is connected to a working Wi-Fi network but the Internet is still not working, then we have got the solution for you.
 A lot of times your Mac is issued a self-assigned IP, which causes the Internet to not work on the machine.
 Despite the same Wi-Fi network working on other devices, the Mac will simply show no internet connection error and Internet will not work on it.
 In these situations Wi-Fi has the self-assigned IP address and will not connect to the Internet despite the Internet working on other devices.

+Good thing is self-assigned IP issue on Mac is quite easy to solve.
 You can fix the self-assigned IP address issue and get the Internet to work again on your Mac by simply deleting a few files on your machine.
 Simply follow the steps below from an administrator account and put the mentioned files in trash.

-Fix Self-Assigned IP Address Issue on macOS High Sierra or later
+Fix Self-Assigned IP Address Issue on Mac

 1. On your Mac launch finder and click on Macintosh HD.
 (Don’t see Macintosh HD?
 See here)